- Youth Action

 With the support of our local partners, like Chicago Public Schools & The Peggy Notebaert Nature Museum, we’re connecting students to an amazing array of ways to get involved – from conducting energy audits to advocating for environmental justice and honing youth leadership skills.

-The ACE Chicago Team includes: Chicago Educator, Page May, and Chicago Senior Educator, Sophie Ostlund.
-The team is managed by Midwest Lead Educator, Lead Qusba.
+The ACE Chicago Team includes: Chicago Education and Media Manager, Page May.
+The team is managed by Mid and Southwest Associate Director, Vernard Williams.
 Learn more about the Chicago Team here.

 If we’ve been to your school – we want to thank you for working with us.
 We’d love to come back soon!
 If we have yet to visit, we are eager to work with you!